gilbertolptn/bashutils/README.md

 The scripts will be installed in ~/.bashutils/scripts/ (inside your home).

-The installation script make this folder, git clone (git is necessary) and increments a PATH variable on your ~/.bashrc.
+The installation script make this folder, execute "git clone" and increments a PATH variable on your ~/.bashrc.

+## Dependencies

+Package GIT is necessary to installation.
+Maybe some scripts can depend from another tools and packages...

+## Contributions

+Please make a pull request or report a bug and I will say thanks :D

+## License

+This project are under MIT licence.